-It is outright laughable to see politicians in the run-up to the Presidential race in 2020 talk about what they will do to change the United States of America fundamentally.
-As a tribute to yesterday’s Memorial Day, let me emphasize how much of our defense and fight for freedom resides within our borders.
+It is outright laughable to see politicians in the run-up to the Presidential race in 2020 talk about what they will do to fundamentally change the United States of America.
+As a tribute to yesterday’s Memorial Day, let me emphasize how much our defense and fight for freedom resides within our borders.

 Politicians agree on one thing; we must rebuild America.
 For we are on the cusp of losing our dominant position in the world, a world that must be inspired by renewable excellence, with all of humanity continually adapting to a dynamic equilibrium with nature, and not remaining stuck behind the wall of a persistent regurgitation or extrapolation of any nation’s aging past.
 Nature – in case you forgot – we all depend on for survival.